 Service Request Process

-The VN YANG model [VN], whose primary focus is the CMI, can also be used to provide VN Service configuration from a orchestrated connectivity service point of view, when the L2/L3VPN service has TE requirements.
-This model is not used to setup L2/L3VPN service with no TE requirements.
+The VN YANG model [VN], whose primary focus is the CMI, can also provide VN Service configuration from an orchestrated connectivity service point of view, when the L2/L3VPN service has TE requirements.
+However, this model is not used to setup L2/L3VPN service with no TE requirements.

 It provides the profile of VN in terms of VN members, each of which corresponds to an edge-to-edge link between customer end-points (VNAPs).
-It also provides the mappings between the VNAPs with the LTPs and between the connectivity matrix with the VN member from which the associated traffic matrix (e.g., bandwidth, latency, protection level, etc.) of VN member is expressed (i.e., via the TE-topology’s connectivity matrix).
+It also provides the mappings between the VNAPs with the LTPs and the connectivity matrix with the VN member.
+The associated traffic matrix (e.g., bandwidth, latency, protection level, etc.) of VN member is expressed (i.e., via the TE-topology’s connectivity matrix).

 The model also provides VN-level preference information (e.g., VN member diversity) and VN-level admin-status and operational-status.